mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter5.md

 Much of the code is straight-forward, but we want to draw your attention to a few lines, starting with `var user = await UserManager.FindByIdAsync(User.Identity.GetUserId());`.
 You've already seen the `GetUserId()` function, but you haven't directly worked with the `UserManager` class.

 > **NOTE** The `UserManager` class, well, manages users.
-That sounds redundant, but we like ot think of it as a user repository.
+That sounds redundant, but we like to think of it as a user repository.
 If you're not familiar with the repository pattern, Martin Fowler has an excellent article on [repositories] online.
 Check it out.

 Back to the code.
 Because `UserManager` acts as a repository, we use it to retrieve a user object (more specifically, the `ApplicationUser` object which inherits from `IdentityUser`).
 Once we have the user, we update the biography property and send the user back through the repository to be persisted: `await UserManager.UpdateAsync(user);`.